What is the Behavioral Risk Factor Surveillance System?

 The DuPage County Behavioral Risk Factor Surveillance System

-Since 1996, the DuPage County Health Department (DCHD) has conducted its own BRFSS every four to five years.
+Between 1996 and 2010, the DuPage County Health Department (DCHD) conducted its own BRFSS every four to five years.
 DCHD models its BRFSS after the Centers for Disease Control and Prevention's BRFSS to allow for comparisons of county, state, and national data as a means of identifying emerging health issues, and determining successes and areas for improvement.
 These findings enable the DCHD to effectively engage in county-wide strategic health improvement planning.